emsikes/ml-retail-price-predictor/README.md

 | R² Score | -668.6% | 42.5% | **80.9%** |
 | MAE improvement vs. base | — | −56.1% | **−75.2%** |

-> QLoRA fine-tuning on the full dataset cut MAE by **75%** and improved R² by **+749.5 percentage points** — taking a model worse than a constant pricer to the top of the overall leaderboard.
+> QLoRA fine-tuning on the full dataset cut MAE by **75%** and improved R² by **+749.5 percentage points** — taking a model worse than a constant pricer to third place on the overall leaderboard.

 ### Neural Network Architecture Comparison